FinOps Center

 It doesn't slow it down.

-The FinOps Foundation is explicit: the goal of AI governance is not to slow adoption — it is to guide it responsibly, and make the governed path the easiest path.
+The FinOps Foundation is explicit: the goal of AI governance is not to slow adoption.
+The goal is to guide it responsibly and make the governed path the easiest path.
 FinOps Center operationalizes exactly that.
 An approved model, a scoped IAM role, and a named budget owner before the first token.
-Teams ship faster because the guardrails are already there — not despite them.
+Teams ship faster because the guardrails are already there, not despite them.

 Practitioners told the FinOps Foundation they're holding back guardrails to avoid slowing AI down.
 That's the false choice.